How to Grow Pineapple

 - How Big?
 Your pineapple plant will eventually grow to be 2 feet tall and 2 feet wide.
 It will be pretty prickly because it is a bromeliad.

 When my plants got too big to lug inside all the time, I purchased a frost blanket for them that protects them.
 I put it on when the temperatures get close to freezing and it did fine last winter.
 You might be able to find those sorts of blankets at your local hardware center.
 I couldn't, so I bought mine on Amazon.
-See the link below to see what product I'm talking about.
-This was actually great for all my frost sensitive plants and saved me a lot of time and worry.
+It was actually great for all my frost-sensitive plants—not just my pineapple—and saved me a lot of time and worry.

 Pineapples are from the plant family called bromeliad.
 All bromeliads are from the New World.
 Pineapples originate from South America.
 The first pineapples were developed into a domesticated crop somewhere around Southern Brazil and Paraguay.
 From there they spread all over South America and the Caribbean.